-The County is in the process of preparing an Agricultural and Farmland Protection Plan.
-This plan will recommend, in further detail, means to support the agricultural industry and to protect farmland.
+The County has completed an Agricultural and Farmland Protection Plan.
+This plan recommends, in further detail, means to support the agricultural industry and to protect farmland.
 The Smart Growth Plan may be modified to ensure consistency with the Agricultural and Farmland Protection Plan.